New rules for the access and use of veterinary drugs

 Changes also impact medicated feed

 Health Canada intends to include all the approved in-feed drug products, including prescription drugs, in the Compendium of Medicated Ingredient Brochures.
 A veterinary prescription will be required prior to the sale of medicated feed containing a prescription drug.
+To access the compendium of vetrinary products click here.

 The Compendium of Medicated Ingredients Brochure, maintained by the Canadian Food Inspection Agency, is an important resource for feed mills, veterinarians and producers, as it provides instructions on how to manufacture medicated feeds and directions for use.